PlayeRom/flightgear-addon-logbook/README.md

 The add-on also provides the ability to view the entire flight logbook from the simulator.
 You should select "Logbook" -> "Logbook" from the menu.
 The main window will open with the entire logbook in tabular form.
 The last row signed "Totals", contains a summary, not only of the visible entries on a given page, but of the entire logbook.
 The same "Totals" row is visible on every page.
 The exception for totals is the `Max Alt` column, in which you don't have the sum of all altitudes, but the highest one.

-At the very bottom there is a row of buttons, mainly for moving through the log pages.
-The `|<<` button means moving to the first page, `<` moving to the previous page, `>` moving to the next page, `>>|` moving to the last page.
+At the very bottom there is a row of buttons, mainly for moving through the log pages:
+* `|<<` – button for moving to the first page,
+* `<` – moving to the previous page,
+* `>` – moving to the next page,
+* `>>|` – moving to the last page.

 In the middle there is text information in the format `{on which page you are} / {number of all pages} (number of entries in the log)`.
 On the right is the `dark`/`light` button to switch between window styles.
-The `?` button opens a window with help (the same as from the "Logbook" -> "Help" menu).
+The `≡` button opens a windows with settings, and the last `?` button opens a window with help (the same as from the "Logbook" -> "Help" menu).

 Each log entry can be hovered over and clicked.
 Then an additional window will open presenting the details of the given entry.
 In general, you have the same information here as in the main window, except:

+1. you can see three dates and times:
+    * real date & time from your OS,
+    * UTC date & time from the simulator,
+    * local date & time from the simulator;
-1. ICAO airport codes include their names in parentheses.
+1. ICAO airport codes include their names in parentheses;
-2. With numerical data, you are given the units in which these values are presented with conversions to other units.
+2. with numerical data, you are given the units in which these values are presented with conversions to other units;
-3. At the very bottom you have an additional `Note` field, which is not displayed in the main window, due to the possibility of placing any length of text here.
+3. at the very bottom you have an additional `Note` field, which is not displayed in the main window, due to the possibility of placing any length of text here.

 ### Data filtering

 The addon allows you to filter some columns in the main log window.
 At the moment you can filter by the "Date" (as a year), "Aircraft", "Variant", "Type", "Callsign", "From", "To", "Landing" and "Crash" columns.
 To use filtering, hover the mouse cursor over a column name (it will be highlighted) and click it.
 A new window will appear with a choice of values.
 For filtering on the "Aircraft" column, these will be the IDs of aircraft you have flown before.
-For filtering by the "Type" column, these will be the names of aircraft types, etc. Each window with filters also has the "Default All" position, which means that the filter will be turned off and all items will be shown.
+For filtering by the "Type" column, these will be the names of aircraft types, etc. Each window with filters also has the "All" position, which means that the filter will be turned off and all items will be shown.
 When the filter is enabled, a `(!)` sign will be shown next to the filtered column to warn that the filter has been used.

 After using the filter, the "Totals" row will also be updated with the filtered data.
 In this way, you can see statistics for a specific aircraft or types of aircraft.